 We are committed to keeping your personal details up-to-date, and we encourage you to inform us about any changes needed to ensure your details are accurate.
 To help us to ensure confidentiality of your personal information we may ask you security questions to confirm your identity when you call us and as may be necessary when we call you.

-• We have policies and procedures to make sure your information is only available to our employees who need to see it to do their job, and we train
+- We have policies and procedures to make sure your information is only available to our employees who need to see it to do their job, and we train those employees appropriately

 When we use information about you we will:

-• Try to collect enough accurate and up-to-date information so we can provide you with the excellent, efficient customer service you demand and no
+- Try to collect enough accurate and up-to-date information so we can provide you with the excellent, efficient customer service you demand and no more

 We appreciate you have provided your information to us and may not want us to share it with other people or organisations, however sometimes it is necessary for us to do so.
 Our relationships with such providers are governed by our contracts with them which include strict data sharing and confidentiality protocols.